PICurv 0.1.0

 source /path/to/PICurv/etc/picurv.sh

-The etc/picurv.sh script sets PICURV_DIR, adds bin/ to your PATH for compiled executables, and also exposes scripts/ as a fallback so picurv still resolves if bin/picurv is temporarily absent before a rebuild.
+The etc/picurv.sh script sets PICURV_DIR, exports PICURV_PYTHON when a managed venv or bootstrap-selected Python is available, adds bin/ to your PATH for compiled executables, and also exposes scripts/ as a fallback so picurv still resolves if bin/picurv is temporarily absent before a rebuild.
 It is idempotent and safe to source multiple times.

 Reload and verify: